 Emergency Short-Term Loans

 Students who have maintained a satisfactory repayment record are eligible to apply for emergency loans.
 These loans are typically used if a student does not have funds for a tuition installment payment as a result of an unexpected circumstance, such as the delay of awarded financial aid.
+For more information about loan options, contact the Student Accounts/Bursar’s Office.
+Short-term loan borrowers will be assessed a moderate service charge.
+All emergency loans must be repaid prior to the end of the semester or term in which the loan is borrowed.
+These funds have been made available through these sources:

 To apply for a short-term loan through the university: